mateusgamba/laravel-api-mix/readme.md

 # Laravel API Mix Boilerplate with Authentication JWT

-Laravel Boilerplate provides you simple and powerful JWT Authentication.
+Laravel API Mix is a boilerplate that will provides you a simple and powerful JWT Authentication.

 ## Installation